Joessarian/FIFA-Freestyle-16/README.md

 - Fancy shots sometimes register as fancy passes with low power
 - Panna detection is a bit iffy due to limitations of in-game function used to detect pannas
-- Injuries to AI players on the field cause the AI to play shorthanded following substitution of the injured player (possible solution is to disable injuries by setting Injury Frequency and/or Injury Severity sliders to 0)
+- Injuries to AI players on the field cause the AI to play shorthanded following substitution of the injured player (possible solution is to **disable injuries by setting Injury Frequency and/or Injury Severity sliders to 0**)
-- Skill games do not work and may crash the game (freekick skill game), so do not start any skill games prior to the start of a match.
+- Skill games do not work and may crash the game (freekick skill game), so **do not start any skill games prior to the start of a match**.
 - Crossbar mesh height above pitch is fixed.
 However, the collision geometry scales down with the goal net.
 - Red cards can cause a host of bugs including swapped-in player not leaving field at the end of a half and bench players floating in the air.
-To remedy this, cards have been disabled (can re-enable in cl.ini)
+To remedy this, **cards have been disabled** (can re-enable in cl.ini)